rd554/finora/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📑 PDF & CSV Bank Statement Upload

+- **CSV Upload**: Upload your bank statement in CSV format.
+Finora will auto-detect columns, extract income and expenses, and analyze your burn risk.
+- **PDF Upload**: Upload a regular or password-protected PDF bank statement.
+Finora will:
+  - Prompt for a password if needed (all client-side)
+  - Extract and auto-detect the transaction table
+  - Convert transactions to CSV format
+  - Autofill your financial dashboard and run instant analysis
+- **Supported Formats**: Most Indian bank statements with clear date, description, debit, and credit columns.
+If your PDF is not detected, try exporting as CSV or contact us to add support for your format.